The annual Student Chapter Merit Award program recognizes chapters for outstanding activities and projects by chapters in the following areas:

 Work on the award application throughout the year

 Track your activities and accomplishments throughout the year.
 You may use the planning worksheet provided as an optional tool or track directly on the application/year-end report.
-The report will be available in the early fall.
+The report will be available in January.
 Once you create a user name and password, you may work periodically in the document, save your work, and return at a later date to enter more information.
 Keep copies of any necessary documentation.
 Some chapters keep a notebook or file specifically for the Merit Award so that all the needed information will be in one place at the end of the year.
 If you wait and try to assemble everything in March, the job will be much more difficult.

 Read the directions carefully

 The award application may seem complicated the first time you read it, so allow plenty of time to read and understand the directions.
 In most categories you simply input the requested information in the space and the category is complete.
 Read carefully and be sure to provide the information requested.